catanadj/taskwarrior-nautical/README.md

 ---
-## Why This Matters ?
+## Why This Matters
 Most productivity tools treat recurring tasks as an afterthought.
 They give you basic repeats that create more work than they save, or they're so complex that you spend more time managing the system than doing the work.

-Nautical is different.
-It's built for those who understand that **the quality of your systems determines the quality of your work**.

-When you can express exactly what you need in plain English and have it executed with perfect reliability, you free up mental energy for the work that actually matters.
-That's not just better task management - that's better thinking.
+With Taskwarrior and Nautical, You can stop thinking about scheduling and start thinking about what matters -- doing.

+That's the real promise of Nautical.
+It's not just about managing tasks - it's about reclaiming mental space.
+It's about having a system you can trust so completely that you can focus on the work that actually matters.

+Your brain is for solving problems, not remembering schedules.
+Your tools should handle the predictable so you can focus on the meaningful.

-**TaskWarrior for the Real World!**
+TaskWarrior for the Real World — because your work deserves tools that understand reality.

+Deus vult.